correlation-one/C1GamesStarterKit/rust-algo/README.md

 moves, such as spawning and removing units.
 The `MapState` records each spawn command that is used to mutate it, and when `make_move` returns, those spawn commands will be submitted to the engine.

+To generate programming documentation, run cargo doc in rust-algo.
+Then open index.html in rust-algo/target/doc/starter_algo

 **The standard output is used to communicate with the game engine, and must not be printed to.**
 For this reason, debugging must be done through `eprintln!`, and never `println!`.
 The standard error messages are available on the playground.